tgolfetto/textile-sym-dlt/README.md

 ```
 run vaultQuery contractStateType: it.polimi.tgolfetto.states.WasteWaterDataState
 ```
-**Step 12:** Certifier realease a checks criteria for a textile firm data and eventually release a certification
+**Step 12:** Certifier release a checks criteria for a textile firm data and eventually release a certification

 [JSON-CERT-CRITERIA](https://github.com/tgolfetto/textile-sym-dlt/blob/main/workflows/src/test/java/it/polimi/tgolfetto/CERTIFICATION_CRITERIA_MOCK.json) contains a mock json with the structure with limits related to the pollution data for getting a certification
 ```